knauth/goodix-521d-explanation/readme.md

-# This explanation has been superceded by an AUR package which makes things much easier, please see the [Goodix Linux Development Discord](https://discord.gg/tqxCu3986U) for more information.
+# Please see the [Goodix Linux Development Discord](https://discord.gg/tqxCu3986U) for more information and help if you need it.

 # Goodix 521d Configuration Instructions
 Tested on Arch and Manjaro.